 Place in low to bright indirect light.
 Avoid direct light, as this can scorch the leaves.

 Water once every 1-2 weeks or when the top 2-3" of soil feel dry to the touch.
 Peperomias are slightly drought tolerant, especially those with succulent-like leaves, so they can usually go a bit drier than you may think!

 Use diluted plant food once a month in the spring and summer.
 Avoid plant food in the fall and winter when the plant goes dormant.
 If you've recently repotted, wait ~6 weeks before feeding.

 These plants are non-toxic and totally safe for your furry friends.

 The most common issue for peperomias is stem rot caused by fungus or bacteria.
 To avoid this, be sure to plant in a well-draining soil in a pot with a drainage hole.
 These plants are from the tropics, but will do best when you err on the drier side.
-You can apply routine neem treatments to stems, or mix charcoal into your soil to keep fungal infections at bay with our First Aid Kit.
+You can apply routine neem treatments to stems, or mix charcoal into your soil to keep fungal infections at bay.

 Peperomias are not only easy to upkeep, their easy to propagate, too.
 To multiply your plants, take a healthy stem, or even a leaf cutting with a clean, sharp tool.
 Once you have your pieces, you can place them in a shallow glass of water to cover the cut ends, or plant them into fresh, nutrient-rich soil.
 Within a few weeks, you should have some new plants ready to gift or place in your space.